ymoslem/CRE-Router/README.md

    Streaming is not supported: Stage 2 must inspect the complete response before deciding whether to escalate it.

-5. Monitor the deployment. `GET /stats` returns live tallies (total requests, escalation rate, and counts per cluster, per final model, and per escalation path).
+5. Monitor the deployment. `GET /health` and `GET /v1/models` are also served.
+   `GET /stats` returns live tallies (total requests, escalation rate, and counts per cluster, per final model, and per escalation path).
 Setting `decision_log: <path>` in the config also appends one JSON record per request to that file.
 Both are designed to add no